Unstable minimal surfaces in symmetric spaces of non-compact type

-\begin{subsection}{Acknowledgements} We would like to thank Nicolas Tholozan, Eugen Rogozinnikov, and Max Riestenberg for helpful conversations, and Mike Wolf in particular for pointing out the connection between \cite{M2} and minimal surfaces in $\R^n$. \end{subsection} \end{section}
+\begin{subsection}{Acknowledgements} We would like to thank Nicolas Tholozan, Eugen Rogozinnikov, Max Riestenberg, Brian Collier, and Jérémy Toulisse for helpful conversations, and Mike Wolf in particular for pointing out the connection between \cite{M2} and minimal surfaces in $\R^n$.
+We also thank the referee for many suggestions that significantly improved the paper.
+Nathaniel Sagman is funded by the FNR grant O20/14766753, \textit{Convex Surfaces in Hyperbolic Geometry.} \end{subsection} \end{section}

 \begin{section}{Preliminaries} \begin{subsection}{Hermitian metrics} For a complex vector space $V$, we write $V^{\vee}$ for its dual and $\overline{V}$ for its complex conjugate.
 Similarly, for a linear map of complex vector spaces $f:V\to W,$ we write $f^\vee:W^\vee \to V^\vee$ for the transpose and $\overline{f}:\overline{V}\to\overline{W}$ for the conjugate.
 A Hermitian metric $H$ on $V$ is a linear isomorphism $H: V\to \overline{V}^\vee$ such that $H=\overline{H}^\vee$ and the associated sesquilinear form is positive definite.
 If $f\in \textrm{End}(V)$ and $H$ is a Hermitian metric on $V$, then the adjoint with respect to $H$ is $f^{*_H}=H^{-1}\overline{f}^\vee H:V\to V$.